-Extra Space Storage holds the cleaner structural position, with the lead spread across profitability and stability.
-Realty ome still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Extra Space Storage carrying a narrow edge on profitability.
+Realty ome still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Realty ome, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Extra Space Storage, but the market is not currently confirming it.

 These two companies are linked by measured long-term financial trajectory similarity within the selected peer universe.